deadlyvipers/dojo_rules/introduction.md

-Introducing techxplorer to the dojo_rules organisation
+Introducing techxplorer to the dojo rules organisation

+I've been focussing on the 'HTML & CSS' and Git tracks.